wdavidlopez4/Abogado/README.md

 # Abogado
-Tesis de grado abogado by Anny
+Tesis de grado a medias abogado by Anny